pikulak/learning/README.md

 # learning
-Repository with solutions for programming exercises (algorithms, exercises etc.)
+Repository with solutions (in Python!) for programming exercises (algorithms, exercises etc.)